Taking care of your back at home

 Back strain treatment; Back pain - home care; Low back pain - home care; Lumbar pain - home care

 A common myth about back pain is that you need to rest and avoid activity for a long time.
-In fact, bed rest is NOT recommended.
-If you have no sign of a serious cause for your back pain (such as loss of bowel or bladder control, weakness, weight loss, or fever), you should stay as active as possible.
-Here are some tips for how to handle back pain and activity early on:
+In fact, doctors do not recommend bed rest.
+If you have no sign of a serious cause for your back pain (such as loss of bowel or bladder control, weakness, weight loss, or fever), stay as active as possible.

 - Take over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB) or acetaminophen (Tylenol).

 - Sleep in a curled-up, fetal position with a pillow between your legs.
 If you usually sleep on your back, place a pillow or rolled towel under your knees to relieve pressure.

 - Do not do activities that involve heavy lifting or twisting of your back for the first 6 weeks after the pain begins.

 - Do not exercise in the days right after the pain begins.
 After 2 to 3 weeks, slowly begin to exercise again.
 A physical therapist can teach you which exercises are right for you.

 - Improve your posture